jotapebatista/rate-exchange-rho/README.md

 # Rate Exchange API

-The Rate Exchange API is a service that provides currency exchange rate information and allows you to perform currency conversion operations.
+The Rate Exchange API is a service that provides currency exchange rate information and allows user to perform currency conversion operations.

 ## Table of Contents
 - [Getting Started](#getting-started)